$3.1 million FCLF financing

 In an area of Broward County that has historically been neglected and blighted, the Hallandale Beach Community Redevelopment Agency (CRA) is focusing on economic development and revitalization, including new police and fire stations, development of new facilities for local seniors, road/infrastructure improvements and the redevelopment of neighborhood parks.
 With little residential construction in this area since the 1970s, the CRA now looks toward building new housing that is affordable to workforce households.

 Donaldson-West Venture, LLC, will develop Hallandale Beach Commons, which will consist of 10 new townhome units—several of which will be available for sale to low- and moderate-income families.
-Each home will be approximately 1,700 sq ft, with 3 bedrooms and 2½ baths.
-Construction began in 2019 and completion is expected in around 12 months.
+Each home will be approximately 1,700 sq ft, with 2 bedrooms and 2½ baths.
+Construction is expected to be complete in mid 2021.
 Information on purchasing these new homes is being publicized to area workforce employers such as the Hallandale Fire and Police departments, the School Board, and the first time homebuyers programs at the Urban League and Broward Housing Authority.

 Florida Community Loan Fund provided $3.1 million in financing for construction of the Hallandale Beach Commons.
 Additional funding for the project is provided by the Hallandale Beach CRA and the City of Hallandale Beach.